• Home

 Steps to building a new container

-Put the files gipsyx.def and gipsyx.tar.gz in the same directory, save the following script as gipsyx.build.sh in the same directory and then run it:
+Put the files gipsyx.def and gipsyx.tgz in the same directory which also contains your goa-var folder, save the following script as gipsyx.build.sh in the same directory and then run it:

 #!/bin/bash